hmr/os-stats-tools/README.md

-# osx-stats-tools
+# os-stats-tools
-Simple and small tools to show various system stats which are unique to macOS.
+Simple and small tools to show various system stats.
 These tools are intended to be used in tmux's status line.

 ## print_uptime